 Many countries give insurance products—especially those used to save for retirement such as annuities and certain life insurance policies—similar tax advantages.
 Investors who buy these tax-advantaged securities effectively obtain many of the same advantages that they could obtain using tax-advantaged accounts.

 Some governments also give tax advantages to government debt securities.
 For example, in the United States, interest from most municipal debt issues is exempt from federal income taxes and from state taxes in the state in which the municipality is located.
 Also, interest paid by the federal government is exempt from state income taxes.
 Many taxpaying investors hold municipal securities to minimize their tax burdens.
-Tax exempt investors avoid them because the tax advantages to taxpaying investors cause these investors to bid up their prices and thereby lower their yields.
+Tax-exempt investors avoid them because the tax advantages to taxpaying investors cause these investors to bid up their prices and thereby lower their yields.

 Pension Plans

+In most countries, pension funds are the largest institutional investors.
+World-wide, they collectively hold more than $20 trillion dollars of assets, more than any other class of investor.
+Understanding pension funds thus is essential to understanding the investment industry, the financial markets in which they operate, and the welfare of their beneficiaries.
+This section briefly examines the structure of pension investments.

 Pension plans are arrangements that provide income to people in their retirements.
 Pension plans may be sponsored by the companies that employ workers, by governments on behalf of their citizens, or by individuals for their own benefit.
 The people who ultimately receive payments are called beneficiaries.

 Some plans are pay-as-you-go-plans in which the sponsors pay pension benefits out of current revenues.
 Most company plans are funded plans to which the sponsors make periodic contributions long before the benefits are paid.
+These contributions are responsible for the enormous assets that pension funds hold.

 Funded plans are much better for their beneficiaries than pay-as-you-go plans because payments from pay-as-you-go plans depend on the continued viability of their sponsors.
-Moreover, since pay-as-you-go sponsors do not fund their obligations upfront, they have a tendency to promise more than they will be able afford in the future.
+Moreover, since pay-as-you-go sponsors do not fund their obligations upfront, they have a tendency to promise more than they can afford in the future.
 Repeated problems with pay-as-you-go plans have caused many countries to require that employers fund their pension plans.

-Funded plans collectively hold huge investments to provide for their beneficiaries.
-They are the largest institutional investment sponsors.

 Pension funds differ by whether they are defined benefit plans or defined contribution plans.
 A defined benefit plan (DB plan) promises certain pension benefits to their beneficiaries.
 Defined benefit pension plan sponsors must pay those benefits.
 In contrast, the sponsors of defined contribution plans (DC plans) make certain contributions to their pension plans on behalf of their beneficiaries.
 The beneficiaries ultimately receive whatever benefits the accumulated contributions and associated investment returns can fund at retirement.
 The two different plan types have very different risk characteristics for sponsors and beneficiaries.

 Defined benefit plans